 “No,” his protege would admit.

 But after victories or an especially good effort, the coach bought Frances ice cream as a reward.
 And on that tough-love, sweet-tooth barter system, the young coach and player climbed the national age-group rankings together, their tournament travel resulting in a series of “firsts” for Frances: At 11, his first trip to California; at 12, his first stay at a hotel with an ocean view; at 13, his first trip to France, where he won Les Petits As, the prestigious under-14 world championship; and, after winning a junior tournament in Florida, his first ride on a Jet Ski.

 Photographs taken when the brothers were toddlers sit at the back of a case filled with trophies.
 (Jahi Chikwendiu/The Washington Post)

 His parents — who met in Maryland almost two decades ago and married last year — saw none of this.
 They have led a precarious financial existence since arriving in the United States.

-Clockwise from top, the Tiafoe family — Francis Sr., Alphina, Franklin and Francis.
+Clockwise from top, the Tiafoe family — Frances Sr., Alphina, Franklin and Frances.
 (Jahi Chikweniu/The Washington Post)